 When is Breath of the Wild 2's release date?

-Despite some people's hopes, very likely not 2020.
-The original game was revealed at E3 2014 and that didn't launch until March 2017.
-However, this game is building off an established base.
-Zelda boss Eiji Aonuma was behind Majora's Mask - a game similarly built using the engine of its predecessor, and that only took a year to develop.
+However, Breath of the Wild 2 is building off an established base.
+Zelda boss Eiji Aonuma was behind Majora's Mask - a game similarly built using the engine of its predecessor - and that only took a year to develop.
 Of course, that was a long time ago and game development has become a much more complex beast.

 Nintendo has posted job listings for scenario development and level design, which suggests there's plenty of work still to be done, and Aonuma has stated that the short development cycle of Majora's Mask is not something he'd put himself or his staff through again.
 With the increased complexity of modern games, it simply wouldn't be possible.